-Alumina is used for key industrial purposes other than producing aluminum materials.
-The production of spark plug insulators and metallic paint, and its use as a fuel component for solid rocket boosters are but a few examples.
+Alumina has many industrial applications beyond producing aluminum materials.
+For instance, it is used in the production of spark plug insulators and metallic paint, and as a fuel component for solid rocket boosters.

-Alumina is used as a tunnel barrier for fabrication of superconducting devices such as quantum interference devices and electron transistors.
-The oxide is also used as a dosimeter for radiation protection.
+In addition, alumina is utilized as a tunnel barrier in the fabrication of superconducting devices, such as quantum interference devices and electron transistors.
+It is also used as a dosimeter for radiation protection.

-Aluminum oxide advanced ceramics are widely used in heavy-duty forming substrates, tools and resistor cores in the electronics industry, thread guides in textile engineering, tiles for wear protection and ballistics, seal and regulator discs for water taps and valves, heat-sinks for lighting systems, protection tubes in thermal processes or catalyst carriers for the chemicals industry.
+Furthermore, aluminum oxide advanced ceramics, also known as alumina ceramics, have widespread applications in heavy-duty forming substrates, tools, and resistor cores in the electronics industry.
+They are also utilized as thread guides in textile engineering, tiles for wear protection and ballistics, seal and regulator discs for water taps and valves, heat-sinks for lighting systems, and protection tubes in thermal processes or catalyst carriers for the chemicals industry.